kubernetes-sigs/kustomize/site/content/en/contribute/features/eschewedfeatures.md

 the same problems as allowing globbing in [java import] declarations or BUILD/Makefile dependency rules.

-`kustomize` will instead provide kustomization file editting commands that accept globbed arguments, expand them at _edit time_ relative to the local file system, and store the resulting explicit names into the kustomization file.
+`kustomize` will instead provide kustomization file editing commands that accept globbed arguments, expand them at _edit time_ relative to the local file system, and store the resulting explicit names into the kustomization file.